chef/chef-server/doc/couchdb-pgsql-migration-plan.md

        "dl_orgname": {
          // your orgname below
          "$ORG_NAME": {
-           "maintenance_mode": false // we could also remove the maintenance mode line }
+           "503_mode": false // we could also remove the maintenance mode line }
        }
      }